kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

 ReplicaSchedulingPreference
    a) Allows user to specify total number of replicas for a particular Template resource.
-   b) Allows user to specify weighted distribution to member clusters.
+   b) Allows user to specify weighted distribution and min/max replica to member clusters.
    c) Allows for an option to dynamically rebalance resources if a resource cannot be scheduled.
 ```